Minimum Effective Dose Vs. Maximum Effective Dose

 Minimum Effective Dose Defined

 Minimum effective dose is the smallest amount of training required to elicit an effective or desired response.
 That means that the requirement is first that the training actually imparts the outcome that we want.
 Anyone can do the minimum amount of training, but that minimum rarely gets you to achieve lofty goals. that’s why we need to always keep the “effective dose” part in mind.
-If we run one mile a day we might nail the minimum part, but that’s not going to get us to run 15:00 in a 5k.
+If we run one mile a day we might nail the minimum part, but that isn’t going to be effective at getting us to run 15:00 in a 5k.

 An Analogy